AI for Manufacturing Companies

 Unplanned downtime, quality escapes that make it to the customer, and production plans built on last year's demand patterns: these are the operational problems that erode manufacturing margins.
 AI applied to your sensor data, vision systems, and production records changes what is preventable versus what is a surprise.

-We build AI systems for manufacturers: predictive maintenance from equipment sensor data, computer vision quality control on production lines, demand forecasting for production planning, yield optimisation models, energy consumption forecasting, and supply chain risk prediction.
+We build AI systems for manufacturers: predictive maintenance from equipment sensor data, computer vision quality control on production lines, demand forecasting for production planning, yield optimization models, energy consumption forecasting, and supply chain risk prediction.
 Each system is scoped against your data and a specific cost or quality target.

 • Equipment failure predicted from sensor data before it causes unplanned downtime